Professional Fire Door Maintenance London | Service for Residential and Commercial Properties

 Why Fire Door Components Matter

 Fire doors rely on multiple components functioning together as a tested system.
-The overall performance of the doorset depends not only on the door leaf itself, but also on the condition of the: Hinges, Closers, Smoke seals, Intumescent strips, Latches, Locks, Frames, Glazing systems, Threshold gaps.
-A closure that no longer fully closes the door or missing smoke seals around the frame may compromise compartmentation performance during an emergency.
+Overall performance depends not only on the door leaf itself, but also on the condition of the hinges, closers, smoke seals, intumescent strips, latches, locks, frames, glazing systems and threshold gaps.
+A closer that no longer fully closes the door, or missing smoke seals around the frame, may compromise compartmentation performance during an emergency.

 Fire Door Maintenance Responsibilities Under UK Fire Safety Regulations

-Fire door maintenance forms part of wider legal fire safety responsibilities across many residential and commercial buildings in London.
-Under UK fire safety legislation, responsible persons are expected to maintain fire safety systems and ensure fire doors remain in efficient working order throughout their operational life.
+Fire door maintenance London forms part of wider legal fire safety responsibilities across many residential and commercial buildings in London.
+Under UK fire safety legislation, Responsible Persons are expected to maintain fire safety systems and ensure fire doors remain in efficient working order throughout their operational life.

 Liviosiv provides practical maintenance and remedial support designed around the operational requirements of each property.
 Some buildings require straightforward maintenance adjustments, while others involve larger programmes covering multiple fire doors across residential blocks or commercial premises.